tejada7/Java-Certification/src/main/java/com/javacertification/puzzles/puzzles.md

 y+=x; // Beware!!! int will be casted to short and we'd silently lose precision y = y + x; // does not compile due to loss of precision
 ```
+#### 7. Decimal literals are all positive
+To write a decimal negative constant, we use the minus sign (-) and this rule does not apply to octacl and hexadecimal
+numbers, whose high-order bit determines whether they're negative or not.
+For instance, 0xcafebabe is negative as its
+first high-order bit is equals to 1.